Siyanda-Ndlovu/PROG6212-POE/README.md

 The folder should contain:

 - `RaceDay_ERD.png` or `RaceDay_ERD.pdf`
-- `API_Endpoint_Plan.md` or PDF version
+- `API_Endpoint_Plan.md` or a PDF version
 - `RaceDay_Section_C.sql`

---
+- `ci-cd-pipeline.png`

 ## Database Setup

 To create the RaceDay database:

-1. Install Microsoft SQL Server and SQL Server Management Studio (SSMS).
+1. Open SQL Server Management Studio (SSMS).
+2. Open `RaceDay_Section_C.sql`.
-2. Open SSMS and connect to your SQL Server instance.
+3. Connect to a SQL Server instance.
-3. Open the `RaceDay_Section_C.sql` script.
-4. Execute the complete script.
+4. Run the complete script.
 5. The script creates the RaceDay database and its tables.
 6. Sample data is inserted automatically.
 7. The SELECT statements at the end of the script can be used to verify the data.

----

 ## Sample Data